wp-plugins/curtain/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Reset button now appears also when the background is being changed
+* Better compatibility with PHP versions (> 5.4)
+* You can now allow visitors with specific IPs to skip the maintenance mode
+* The login link is now also visible on small Tablets like the iPad mini
+* Now supports Jetpack's Centralized Site Management (thanks to Ben B. @ Automattic)

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.0.1 =
+This version fixes a few bugs and makes curtain more compatible.

 = 1.0.0 =
 This version contains the initial parts of the plugin.